Develop your career with Strategic Data Skills

 - Discussion activity: transport route planning, applications and data services

-Module 6: Strategic data skills
+Module 6: Achieving success with data

 How do we ensure that data is used strategically?
 What does the future hold?
 How are you going to create value from data for your organisation while avoiding harmful impacts?